 When I send care packages to my boys at summer camp, I generally include snacks and silly toys for them to goof around with.
-And in Liz’s recent post packed with the best ideas for summer camp care packages, she talks a lot about sending fun board games the whole bunk can play.
+And in Liz’s post packed with the best ideas for summer camp care packages, she talks a lot about sending fun board games the whole bunk can play.

 I’ve always sent playing cards but if you want to step up your care package game, there are so many terrific group board games that are perfect for down time in the bunk or indoor fun on rainy days.

 The ones I’m sharing all come in relatively small packaging too, making them perfect to pack in a trunk or send off later.

 From games of hidden identity and laugh-out-loud silliness to games that will just help your camper get to know their fellow bunkmates better, check out these 6 fun board games for summer camp.

 And hey, your kids don’t have to go to official summer camp to play these either!
 They’re also perfect for “cousin camp” family visits, hotel time on vacation, or even a fun way to pass some rainy summer days with friends and neighbors.

 6 of our favorite group board games that are perfect for the whole camp bunk.

 This post contains affiliate links, which means we may receive a small commission from certain purchases to help support the work we do at no additional cost to you.

 Liz and Christina have raved about Werewolf as a favorite group party game — and Liz’s daughter is now known for bringing her copy with her to play in the cabin at summer camp.
 It’s kind of an adaptation of the classic campfire “imposter” games like Mafia or Assassin, but in this case, everyone is either a villager or…perhaps the werewolf.
 You all have 10 minutes to figure out who the werewolf is, or you lose.
 It’s quick, exciting, and fun.
 Think of it like Among Us, off screen.